-5.3 The procedure is as follows:
+Procedure is as follows:

-- 1. Remove the top cowling. - 2.
-Remove the start-in-gear protection cable.
+- Remove the top cowling. - 2.
+Remove the start-in-gear protection cable and the choke cable.

-1. Start-in-gear protection cable
+1.Start-in-gear protection cable

-3. Remove the starter cover after removing the three bolts.

-- 4. Prepare the engine for starting.
+- 3. Remove the starter cover after removing the five bolts. - 4.
+Prepare the engine for starting.
 For further information, see section 2.5. - 5.
-Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise.

-6. Pull the rope slowly until resistance is felt.

-7. Give a strong pull straight out to crank and start the engine.
+Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - 6.
+Pull the rope slowly until resistance is felt. - 7.
+Give a strong pull straight out to crank and start the engine.
 Repeat it necessary.

-5.3 Treatment of submerged motor
+5.5 Treatment of submerged motor

-If the outboard is submerged, immediately take it to a PARSUN dealer.
+If the outboard is submerged, immediately take it to your dealer.
 Otherwise some corrosion may begin almost immediately.

 - 1. Thoroughly wash away contaminants with fresh water. - 2.
-Remove the spark plug(s), then face the spark plug hole downward to allow any mud, or contaminants to drain. - 3.
-Fill the sump with fresh engine oil. - 4.
-Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while starting the engine. - 5.
+Remove the spark plug(s), and then face the spark plug hole downward to allow any mud, or contaminants to drain. - 3.
+Drain the fuel from the carburetor, fuel filter, and fuel line. - 4.
+Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while pulling the start rope to rotate the crankshaft. - 5.
 Take the outboard motor to a PARSUN dealer as soon as possible.